Derek Provan, Chief Executive Officer, AGS Airports

 He joined Ferrovial Airports in 2006, starting his career in Ferrovial Agroman, the group’s construction division, where he was involved in the legal aspects of the acquisition of the Polish company Budimex.
 In 2005 he joined Cintra, overlooking legal aspects of its US activities.

-As Managing Director within MIRA’s European transport team in London, Simon Geere is responsible for the overall management and strategic direction of some of its major airport and aviation related assets.
-Simon joined Macquarie in 2002 with a broad commercial background particularly in on-airport property development and infrastructure planning.
-He currently holds directorships at the Arlanda Express and at Copenhagen Airports, where he is Chairman and Deputy Chairman respectively.
-Previously, he has been a Non-Executive Director of Bristol Airport (and Chairman), Birmingham Airport, Brussels Airport, and Newcastle Airport as well as an Executive Director at Luton Airport.
+Previously, Simon spent 18 years in MIRA’s European transport team in London, where he was responsible for the overall management and strategic direction of some of its major airport and aviation related assets.
+Simon joined Macquarie in 2002 with a broad commercial background, particularly in on-airport property development and infrastructure planning.
+He has held directorships at the Arlanda Express, Copenhagen Airports, Bristol Airport, Birmingham Airport, Brussels Airport and Newcastle Airport (holding the role of chairman at several of these), and has been an Executive Director at Luton Airport.

-Martyn Booth has 30 years of consulting, investment banking, asset management and operational experience working on a range of airport projects across the globe.
+Martyn Booth has over 35 years of consulting, investment banking, asset management and operational experience working on a range of airport projects across the globe.
 Martyn joined Macquarie in October 2000 when The Portland Group, the international consulting business which Martyn co-founded in 1994, was acquired by Macquarie.

 Since joining Macquarie in 2000, Martyn has played a substantial role in developing Macquarie's expertise as an investor in airports, was a strategic adviser to Sydney airport and was formerly on the boards of Bristol, Brussels, Copenhagen, Sydney and Rome airports.
 He also held various roles at BAA, including Director of Corporate Strategy and Head of Finance at Heathrow Airport.